operating-function/pallas/doc/COG.md

 -   `[%byte 8]` is the argument-list that is passed to the `%rand` device.

-`%eval` is the one special case. `%eval` asks for plunder code to be evaluated asynchronously.
+`%eval` asks for plunder code to be evaluated asynchronously.
 The result is that we can take advantage of parallelism, and that the main loop is not slowed down when the Cog needs to perform an expensive computation.

 -   The `10` in `[%eval 10 add 2 3]` is an upper-bound on the number of
     seconds that an evaluation is allowed to run for.
 An evaluation that